 Hibernate Configuration File – with database connection information

-Hibernate Mapping files
+Hibernate Mapping files if not using annotations.

-Domain Objects
+Domain Objects Or Domain Objects with Hibernate Annotations.

+Note: since CSM v.4.1 version the Hibernate Annotations, @Filter annotations are supported with the Instance Level Security feature.

 In case of an SDK generated system, there are two jar files generated containing the Hibernate and Domain Objects separately.
 In this case both these files have to be uploaded.

 Also a fully qualify hibernate configuration file name should be provided along with the files.
 Once the file is successfully uploaded a success message is given to the user.